 Abstract

-In this study, we set out to evaluate the gastrointestinal tolerance of the aqueous extract of Sorghum bicolor leaf sheath used in the treatment of anemia in Côte d'Ivoire.
-A total aqueous extract of Sorghum bicolor seeds was prepared by cold maceration.
+In this study,carried out to evaluate the gastrointestinal tolerance of the aqueous extract of Sorghum bicolor leaf sheath used in the treatment of anemia in Côte d'Ivoire.
+A aqueous extract of whole Sorghum bicolor seeds was prepared using cold maceration method.
 Segments of rabbit duodenum were used for the experiment.
 Aqueous extracts of Sorghum bicolor induce a dose-dependent reduction in duodenal muscle contractions.
 Aqueous extracts of Sorghum bicolor inhibit acetylcholine-induced tonic concentrations by 94% at a concentration of 1000 µg/mL.
-The aqueous extract of S. bicolor has intestinal muscle relaxant properties.
+The aqueous extract of S. bicolor had intestinal muscle relaxant properties.
 These results support its pharmacological potential as an antispasmodic agent.

 Keywords: Sorghum bicolor, duodenum, rabbit